blamz/AccessHQ/README.md

  * Click Add External JARs again
  * Select the JAR files outside the lib folder too and click Open
  * Click Apply and Close

-Installing TestNG:
- * Inside eclipse, click help
- * Click eclipse marketplace
- * In the find window, type testng
- * Click on the magnfiying glass to begin the search
- * Look for "TestNG for Eclipse" and click install
- * Follow the on screen instructions; default settings are okay and simply agree to everything
- * Eclipse will need to restart after installing

 Contributions:
 Thanks goes to https://www.guru99.com/ for their great tutorials!